djscheuf/journeymans-blog/source/_posts/i-o-i.md

 Since implementing this weekly practice, I've invested about 18 hours in total in the ways I know to be valuable to sustained excellence.
 I am more relaxed with my Output cadence.
 I am learning at a consistent pace again, no longer having book sit idle on the shelf for weeks.
 And I've got a new idea to try for my Evernote system, which is showing some promise.
 All this from applying a handful of concepts about time, budgeting, and a sense of urgency from the birth of a new child.

 I hope this series has offered you some new tools to consider, and perhaps even to use.
-For my part, I have had such success from the I O I practice that I am adopting it as a core habit.
+For my part, I have had such success from the Input-Output-Invest, or I O I, practice that I am adopting it as a core habit.
 Having the category names and declaring the intent to spend track-able units in them has really improved my daily work.
 In a sense the interest is already starting to compound, wouldn't you say?